Pension minimums

 How can I increase or decrease my client's pension payments?

-You can view this Help Centre article for more information.
+You can view Change pensions payments in Help Centre for more information.